google/dive/README.md

   - `third_party/gfxreconstruct/android/layer/build`
   - `third_party/gfxreconstruct/android/tools/replay/build`
   - `build_android`
+- If incremental builds are slow, try building only one version (Debug or Release) and not both

 ### CLI Tool for capture and cleanup
 #### Capture with command line tool for Android applications